yellowbean/absbox-doc/docs/source/modeling.rst

   :alt: version

-There are 4 components in Triggers:
+There are 4 fields in Triggers:

   * ``Condition`` -> it will fire the trigger effects, when :ref:`Condition` is met
   * ``Effects`` -> what would happen if the trigger is fired